North Sails RESOURCES

 4. Checking for proper Pre-Bend

 Your boat may require slightly different tensions at base to achieve this pre-bend range.
 If your pre-bend is too much, try slightly tighter lower shrouds compared to uppers.
 If you don’t have enough pre-bend, try slightly tighter upper shrouds compared to lower shrouds.
+With the upper shrouds at 19, many fast boats are in a range of 6-10 on the lowers on the PT2 to achieve this pre-bend.
+As you change your mast rake, you may also have to adjust your lower shroud tensions to achieve this pre-bend.

 5.Use Calipers to Check Base Settings